Silverton Siege: Plot

-Both mourn the loss of their comrade, Terra over his lifeless body, Calvin in the toilets.
-Christine follows him in, and he is in despair.
-She explains she was raised by a black nanny as her mom died young.
-Christine learned to be prejudice-free and, observing her racist controlling father, decides to not become like him.
+Both mourn the loss of their comrade; Terra over his lifeless body and Calvin in the toilets.
+Christine follows him there and finds him in despair.
+She explains that her mom died young, so she was raised by a black nanny, who taught her to love people regardless of race. be prejudice-free and, observing her racist controlling father, decides to not become like him.

-After Christine's second refusal to leave, the Brigadier is authorised to send in the SWAT team.
-Before they can, she calls out for Mandela's release, and a sniper shoots her while trying to kill Calvin.
-She succumbs to her wound, then the mulatto woman removes her blond wig.
-She hugs Terra in solidarity and she has another conversation with Calvin.
-She was given up for adoption by her mother to her white employers, where she was loved but never understood.
-Calvin's parents were shot dead when he was small, so has dedicated his life to avenging them.
+After Christine's second refusal to leave, the brigadier tells Langerman that he has been authorised to send in the SWAT team.
+Meanwhile, Christine tells Calvin that she wants to help, so they open the bank door and she steps forward, calling out for Mandela's release, but a sniper shoots her while trying to kill Calvin behind her.
+Calvin drags her back into the bank where she dies.
+Afterwards, the mulatto woman removes her blond wig, hugs Terra in solidarity and has another conversation with Calvin.
+She tells him that she was given up for adoption by her mother to her white employers, who loved her but could never understand her "blackness".
+Calvin's tells her that his parents were shot dead by the poliuce when he was small, so he has dedicated his life to avenge them.

-Calvin receives a call about the impending SWAT team raid but tells everyone that Mandela will be free and they let out the hostages.
-Calvin and Terra hold their own against the first SWAT team attack and go down with their guns blazing.
+Calvin receives a call from Langerman, who warns him that the SWAT team is coming, but Calvin tells everyone that call was from the prime minister's office, announcing that Mandela will be free and that all the hostages now can leave the bank.
+Once the hostages have left, Calvin and Terra hold their own against the first SWAT team attack and then go down with their guns blazing.

-The Silverton Siege sparked the 'Free Nelson Mandela' campaign which finally achieved his release 10 years later.
+The end credits explain that the Silverton Siege sparked the 'Free Nelson Mandela' campaign, which finally achieved his release 10 years later.
 Mandela became the first black South African president.